kungfulon/DivaVersion/README.md

 Simple fix for [Hatsune Miku: Project DIVA Mega Mix+](https://store.steampowered.com/app/1761390/Hatsune_Miku_Project_DIVA_Mega_Mix/) Windows version check.

+**Note: Another way that doesn't need patching:**

+- Open Regedit
+- Go to `HKEY_CURRENT_USER\Software\Microsoft\Windows NT\CurrentVersion\AppCompatFlags\Layers`
+- Find entry corresponding to Project DIVA and delete it, or modify it so that it doesn't have any Windows version related flags.

 ## Method

 Hijacking `userenv.dll` and install a hook to `RtlGetVersion` then modify `lpVersionInformation->dwMajorVersion` to `10`.